Back to Meross Guides

 Verify 2.4GHz WiFi Network

 Meross smart plugs only work with 2.4GHz WiFi networks.
 If your router combines 2.4GHz and 5GHz under the same network name (SSID), the plug may fail to connect.
-Before re-pairing, go to your router settings and either create a separate 2.4GHz SSID or temporarily disable the 5GHz band to ensure the plug connects to the correct band.
+Before re-pairing, go to your router settings and either create a separate 2.4GHz SSID or temporarily disable the 5GHz band to make sure the plug connects to the correct band.

 3